MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAudioConferencingPolicy.md

 ```

 ## DESCRIPTION
-The CsTeamsAudioConferencingPolicy cmdlet enables administrators to control audio conferencing toll- and toll-free numbers to be displayed in meeting invites created by users within your organization.
+The Set-CsTeamsAudioConferencingPolicy cmdlet enables administrators to control audio conferencing toll- and toll-free numbers to be displayed in meeting invites created by users within your organization.
 The Set-CsTeamsAudioConferencingPolicy can be used to update an audio-conferencing policy that has been configured for use in your organization.

 ## EXAMPLES